rclone/rclone/docs/content/flags.md

-      --qingstor-chunk-size SizeSuffix               Chunk size to use for uploading. (default 4M) --qingstor-connection-retries int              Number of connection retries. (default 3) --qingstor-encoding MultiEncoder               This sets the encoding for the backend. (default Slash,Ctl,InvalidUtf8) --qingstor-endpoint string                     Enter a endpoint URL to connection QingStor API.
+      --qingstor-chunk-size SizeSuffix               Chunk size to use for uploading. (default 4M) --qingstor-connection-retries int              Number of connection retries. (default 3) --qingstor-encoding MultiEncoder               This sets the encoding for the backend. (default Slash,Ctl,InvalidUtf8) --qingstor-endpoint string                     Enter an endpoint URL to connection QingStor API.
       --qingstor-env-auth                            Get QingStor credentials from runtime.
 Only applies if access_key_id and secret_access_key is blank.
       --qingstor-secret-access-key string            QingStor Secret Access Key (password) --qingstor-upload-concurrency int              Concurrency for multipart uploads. (default 1)